Maliksilver/hello-world/README.md

-# hello-world
-This repository is for practicing the GitHub Flow.
 Hello!
-I'm a results-driven professional passionate about helping businesses grow and succeed in the digital world.
+I'm Abdulmalik Sales, a results-driven professional passionate about helping businesses grow and succeed in the digital world.
 With expertise spanning email marketing, eCommerce, and digital marketing, I specialize in creating strategies that drive traffic, boost sales, and establish strong customer relationships.

 What I Bring to the Table
 Email Marketing